sunpho84/SUNphi/README.md

 # SUNphi: SU(N) on Phi architecture

-**Note**: internal documentation generated with Doxygen is availale [here](https://sunpho84.github.io/SUNphi/html/index.html).
+**Note**: internal documentation generated with Doxygen is available [here](https://sunpho84.github.io/SUNphi/html/index.html).

 A library to simulate *SU(N)* (and similar) theories, with multinode,